Narwallets/meta-pool/docs/beta-test.md

 #### Testing

 * Test the web app, report bugs here [github.com/Narwallets/dapp-diversifying-staking-pool/issues](https://github.com/Narwallets/dapp-diversifying-staking-pool/issues)
-* If you can track a bug into the contract, report it here [github.com/Narwallets/diversifying-staking-pool/issues](https://github.com/Narwallets/diversifying-staking-pool/issues)
+* If find a bug in the contract, report it here [github.com/Narwallets/diversifying-staking-pool/issues](https://github.com/Narwallets/diversifying-staking-pool/issues)

 #### Designing

-* Help by adding some beauty to our basic UI
+* Help by adding beauty to our basic UI
-* Migth be a popular vote if more than one UI design appears
+* More than one UI design, might be popular

 #### Analyzing